remymiguk/leptos_study/README.md

 Start product server:
 cargo run -- --addr '127.0.0.1:8080' --cors-allow-origin 'http://127.0.0.1:3000'

-- Problem:
+- Components:

-- [ ] Create action playground

-- [ ] The mutable operation Insert/update/delete each should be action
+- [ ] Checkbox
-      in the dispatch should pass the record payload

-- [ ] The read operation (list and count) should use create_resources using version of actions
+- [ ] Select/combo

-- [ ] Question:
+- [ ] Text area
-      How get the result, if it works successfully ???
-      Maybe I should have a signal
-      Appears that should read the signal from value(), but should certify what is returns in the first moment

-- [ ] Maybe to create a Table/Grid model, to manage pagination, count, crud, etc.
+- [ ] Label

-==

 # Roxxies

 Web frameworks in Rust don't have goal to deal with common enterprise necessities.
 Per example, have a reusable columnar data model, bind data model into visual componentes.

+Inclusive and easy access web development for everyone ^1.

+^1 Sometime work with libraries in Rust is hard, commonly requires low-level knowledge or a genius mind to understand.

 # Leptos study project Axum